-Our board of directors adopted and our shareholders have approved, effective the day prior to the first public trading date of our Class A common shares, the 2018 Plan, under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, retain and motivate the persons who make important contributions to our company.
+Our board of directors and our shareholders have approved the 2018 Plan, under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, retain and motivate the persons who make important contributions to our company.
 The material terms of the 2018 Plan are summarized below.

-Eligibility and Administration
+Eligibility and administration

-Our employees, consultants and directors, and employees and consultants of our subsidiaries, will be eligible to receive awards under the 2018 Plan.
-The 2018 Plan will be administered by our board of directors, which may delegate its duties and responsibilities to one or more committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to the limitations imposed under the 2018 Plan, Section 16 of the Exchange Act, stock exchange rules and other applicable laws.
-The plan administrator will have the authority to take all actions and make all determinations under the 2018 Plan, to interpret the 2018 Plan and award agreements and to adopt, amend and repeal rules for the administration of the 2018 Plan as it deems advisable.
-The plan administrator will also have the authority to grant awards, determine which eligible service providers receive awards, and set the terms and conditions of all awards under the 2018 Plan, including any vesting and vesting acceleration provisions, subject to the conditions and limitations in the 2018 Plan.
+Our employees, consultants and directors, and employees and consultants of our subsidiaries, are eligible to receive awards under the 2018 Plan.
+The 2018 Plan is administered by our board of directors, which has delegated its duties and responsibilities to one or more committees of our directors and/or officers (referred to collectively as the plan administrator below), subject to the limitations imposed under the 2018 Plan, Section 16 of the Exchange Act, stock exchange rules and other applicable laws.
+The plan administrator has the authority to take all actions and make all determinations under the 2018 Plan, to interpret the 2018 Plan and award agreements and to adopt, amend and repeal rules for the administration of the 2018 Plan as it deems advisable.
+The plan administrator has the authority to grant awards, determine which eligible service providers receive awards, and set the terms and conditions of all awards under the 2018 Plan, including and vesting and vesting acceleration provisions, subject to the conditions and limitations in the 2018 Plan.
+Our board of directors has delegated its general administrative authority under the 2018 Plan to its compensation committee.

-Shares Available for Awards
+Shares available for awards

-An aggregate of 4,466,500 Class A common shares will initially be available for issuance under the 2018 Plan.
+An aggregate of 4,466,500 Class A common shares were initially available for issuance under the 2018 Plan.
 The number of Class A common shares initially available for issuance will be increased by an annual increase on January 1 of each calendar year beginning in 2019 and ending in and including 2028, equal to the lesser of (A) 4% of the Class A common shares outstanding (on an as-converted basis) on the final day of the immediately preceding calendar year and (B) a smaller number of our Class A common shares determined by our board of directors.
-No more than 27,915,000 Class A common shares may be issued under the 2018 Plan upon the exercise of ISOs.
-Shares issued under the 2018 Plan may be designated but unissued shares, shares purchased on the open market or treasury shares.
+No more than 27,915,000 Class A common shares may be issued under the 2018 Plan may be designated but unissued shares, shares purchased on the open market or treasury shares.